Skip to Main Content

 Overview

 All Corpsmembers enrolled in the program receive training and certifications so they can confidently engage in emergency response activities.
-For instance, crews may participate in flood-fighter training or gain a Hazardous Waste and Emergency Response (HAZWOPER) certification.
+For example, all Corpsmembers are trained in flood fighting.
+Centers may also offer Hazardous Waste and Emergency Response (HAZWOPER) training and certifications.
 Overall, this program supports workforce development while also providing tangible benefits to communities in their biggest time of need.

 Why We Work